wwarthen/RomWBW/Source/Doc/UserGuide.md

-If you receive the error message "Disk not bootable!", you have either failed to properly initialize the disk and slice requested or you have selected the wrong disk/slice.
+If you receive the error message "Disk not bootable!", you have either failed to properly initialize the disk and slice requested or you have selected an invalid/unavailable disk/slice.

 The following example shows a disk boot into the first slice of disk unit 4 which happens to be the CP/M 2.2 operating system on this disk.